 Our Mandate

 As a source for genealogy research, we answer many e-mail and letter inquiries as well as helping visitors research their family histories.
-Our archives contain many resources pertaining to both family and municipal history that have been researched, collected, organized, and indexed over the years.
-Appointments are booked ahead of time to ensure that a volunteer is available, or if searching original documents or photos, the archivist.
-Please view contact for more information.
+Our archives contain resources pertaining to both family and municipal history that have been researched, collected, organized, and indexed over the years.

 We have: